Bright lemon and rich pine nuts balance each other in this easy biscotti.

 In a large bowl, vigorously whisk together sugar, eggs, and egg yolk until light and creamy, about 5 minutes.
 Whisk in vanilla, lemon juice, and zest.
 Add dry ingredients and stir to combine.
 Stir in pine nuts.

 Flour your hands (dough with be sticky) and form dough into one 4- by 12-inch long log (see note).
 Bake until just golden and starting to dry, about 25 minutes.
 Reduce oven temperature to 275°F.

 When cool enough to touch, use a serrated to cut cookies on the bias to be 1 1/2-inches wide.
-Place cookies cut side down on baking sheet and put back in oven until dry and toasted, 15-20 minutes more.
+Place cookies cut side down on baking sheet and put back in oven until dry and toasted, 15 to 20 minutes more.